EnergyModelsX/EnergyModelsBase.jl/docs/src/library/public/model_data.md

 ### [Functions for accessing fields of `EmissionsData` types](@id lib-pub-mod_data-data-fun_field)

-The following functions are declared for accessing fields from a `EmissionsData` type.
+The following functions are declared for accessing fields from an `EmissionsData` type.

 !!! warning
     If you want to introduce new `EmissionsData` types, it is important that the functions `co2_capture` and `process_emissions` are either functional for your new types or you have to declare corresponding functions.